perclausen/HttpSysListener-HEFException/README.md

 HttpSysListener HEFException
 -----------------

-This examples shows that HttpSysListener throws HEFException when WebApplication is disposed and targeting `net10.0`.
+This examples shows that `HttpSysListener` throws `HEFException` when `WebApplication` is disposed and targeting `net10.0`.

 The error is only thrown when run from Visual Studio where Debugger is attached (Debug and Release).

 The error is not thrown when targeting `net8.0`, so an issue introduced in `net10.0`.

 To reproduce the issue, follow these steps:
-- Open the solution in Visual Studio 2026 or later.
+- Open the solution in Visual Studio 2026.
 - Set the target framework to `net10.0`.
-- Run `WebApplication1` with Debugger attached, profile `StartApp` or `DontStartApp`.
+- Run `WebApplication1` from within Visual Studio (Debugger attached), profile `StartApp` or `DontStartApp`.

 The error message will be similar to:
 ```